2013 USA Race Walking Grand Prix Series

-The USA Race Walking Grand Prix is a year-long series of Olympic Development competitions through which USATF crowns an overall champion for each competitive year based upon the National Championship schedule of events.
-Over $50,000 in prize money is awarded annually.
+The USA Race Walking Grand Prix begins its 10th year.
+It is a year-long series of Olympic Development competitions through which USATF crowns an overall champion for each competitive year based upon the National Championship schedule of events.
 Races are contested from 1 mile to 50 kilometers for men and women.

 Individuals who are members of USATF in good standing prior to the start of each event are eligible to compete, however only US Citizens are eligible for awards.
 Athletes may compete as individuals and/or as members of a team.
 For individuals, the top 10 overall U.S. finishers, male and female, can score in each race in the Series (10 for first, 9 for second, 8 for third, 7, 6, 5, 4, 3, 2, 1).
 A bonus of 2 points will be given to the winner if he or she breaks the national record at the race distance.